dheerajshenoy/IMGV/README.md

 Note that if the `keybindings` table is present in the `Defaults` table, then default keybindings will not be loaded.

 # Changelogs and Bug Fixes

+- 18 Aug 2024

+    - Added CMYK, HSLA, and alpha to HSV, RGB for the color picker
+    - Fix: Reload color picker pixmap on loading an image
+    - Added copy to clipboard on doubleclick support for color picker colors
+    - Use ImageMagick library to load images and not use Qt6 in-built image decoders.
+This allows for larger support of images for imgv.
+Check [here](https://imagemagick.org/script/formats.php#supported) for the supported formats.

 - 17 Aug 2024